 Determining Visitor Capacity in Austin

-Thankfully, determining the exact number of rooms and people these hotels and STRs can house is fairly simple with access to a business and property database.
-A quick query to both generates results on number of rooms for hotels in Austin, as well as number of people that can be housed in the STRs.
-Since this data is aggregated from multiple sources, we can get a comprehensive picture of both hotel and STR capacity.
+Thankfully, determining the exact number of rooms and people these hotels and STRs can house is relatively simple with access to a business and property database.
+A quick query to both generates results on number of rooms for hotels in Austin, as well as number of people that STRs can house.
+Since this includes data aggregated from multiple sources, we can get a comprehensive picture of both hotel and STR capacity.
 Here’s what those numbers show:

-Remarkably, the STR capacity is almost equal to hotel capacity, which means that there is almost double the housing capacity than what is typically reported.
+Remarkably, the STR capacity is almost equal to hotel capacity, which means that there is nearly double the housing capacity than typically reported.

 Bringing It All Together

 To determine surplus/shortage, we need a measurement of how many total nights are needed.
-For example, if the average stay is 4.81 nights, then 10 visitors staying will need 48.1 “visitor-nights”.
-If we apply this measure to the numbers we calculated above, we get the following:
+For example, if the average stay is 4.81 nights, then 10 visitors staying will need 48.1 “visitor-nights.”
+We get the following if we apply this measure to the numbers we calculated above: